 Humanitarian Diplomacy online diploma course

-The 10th anniversary of the Humanitarian Diplomacy online diploma course, delivered by DiploFoundation in partnership with the International Federation of Red Cross and Red Crescent Societies (IFRC)
+The Humanitarian Diplomacy online diploma course is delivered by DiploFoundation in partnership with the International Federation of Red Cross and Red Crescent Societies (IFRC).

-The online diploma course in humanitarian diplomacy is offered by the International Federation of Red Cross and Red Crescent Societies (IFRC) in partnership with DiploFoundation.
 Course faculty draws on leading experts from around the world, as resource people and guest lecturers.
 The diversity of the teaching team takes account of the importance of the course reaching people from everywhere in the world, from all sorts of backgrounds and with all sorts of values.
-More details on the course team can be found in the Methodology section below.
+More details on the course team can be found in the ‘What are the course objectives?’ section below.

 This course is currently offered in English, however, participants who are more comfortable with French or Spanish will have the option to write and submit some course assignments and the final research paper in either of those languages.